-10 Classic Dallas Restaurants That Are Always Worth the Visit | PaperCity Magazine
+10 Classic Dallas Restaurants That Are Always Worth the Visit

 24 Highland Park Village

-A Dallas institution since 1980, the Highland Park Village gem is a truly a special Dallas dining destination (with a strict dress code).
-However, the popular three onion-crusted sea bass or the lobster and truffle risotto are absolutely worth dressing up for.
+A Dallas institution since 1980, the Highland Park Village gem is a truly special Dallas dining destination (with a strict dress code).
+However, the popular three herb-crusted Chilean sea bass or the prawns and truffle risotto are absolutely worth dressing up for.
+The upscale spot also offers a Sunday brunch menu from 11 am to 2:30 pm for dine-in only featuring Rosewood Texas Wagyu Benedict, chorizo migas, and a Nova Scotia lobster omelet.

 S & D Oyster Company